 The School of Public Affairs and Administration (SPAA)

-at Rutgers-Newark is highly recognized for its knowledge and competence in public service and administration, with particular attention to the fields of performance measurement, management, and improvement.
+at Rutgers University-Newark is highly recognized for its knowledge and competence in public service and administration, with particular attention to the fields of performance measurement, management, and improvement.

-Guided by the principles of Knowledge, Competence, Diversity, and Service – with an emphasis on public service values and competencies for effective performance – SPAA promotes accountability, transparency, and performance in the public and nonprofit sectors.
+Guided by the principles of Knowledge, Competence, Diversity, Service and Ethics – with an emphasis on public service values and competencies for effective performance – SPAA promotes accountability, transparency, and performance in the public and nonprofit sectors.

-Rutgers SPAA educates and motivates students to choose careers in public service and administration through its innovative and comprehensive undergraduate program in Public Service (BA), Master of Public Administration (MPA), Executive MPA, PhD, and professional and graduate certificate programs.
+Rutgers SPAA educates and motivates students to choose careers in public service and administration through its innovative and comprehensive undergraduate program in Public and Nonprofit Administration (BA), Master of Public Administration (MPA), Executive MPA, PhD, and professional and graduate certificate programs.

 The school’s faculty generates knowledge and best practices in public service and administration, and collaborates with public and nonprofit sector organizations and professionals throughout the U.S. and the world.

 –The NASPAA/ASPA Distinguished Research Award (2 faculty: Norma Riccucci - 2002; Marc Holzer - 2009)